BrockDSL/ArcGIS_Javascript_API_Project/Tutorial/README.md

       });
  ```

  5 .
 The final step is to create and add the getroute function, this will get the locations of the two graphics and calculate a route.
-Once it does it will also plot out a line of the route.
+Once it does it will also plot out a line of the route on our view.

  ```html
    function getRoute() {